How To Ask For A Pay Rise

 Now that you know the best and worst times to ask for a pay rise, find out what specific steps you should take beforehand:

 It’s not enough to learn how to ask for a pay rise.
 You still have to prepare your pitch.
+A pay increase should be based on merit and pprovidequantifiable evidence of value added to the organization.

 • Practice what you’re going to say when you ask for an increase.